Weekday Adult Learn to Row (WALTR) Course

 The Course Content

-Throughout the course you will be taught about safety on the river and understanding the associated weather and water conditions, and you will be chaperoned on the river throughout the course by experienced rowers.
+Throughout the course you will be taught about safety in the rowing shed, handling the equipment, safety on the river and understanding the associated weather and water conditions that are important to know for rowing.

-Cost of the Course:
+Cost of the Course

 What to wear